leonardonzio/monero4gigi/README.md

 ## To remember

-- Almost every crypto project is a scam, an easy way for unethical people to make quick money, while the government is too slow
+- Almost every crypto project is a scam, an easy way for unethical people to make quick money.
 - On the Internet, anonymity is a myth.
 - The blockchain revolution promised decentralization but delivered new forms of centralized power.
 e.g. :